altruios/namshubettulpa/public/namshubettulpa/chapters/enter-the-den.md

 {
 mn:M
-*Martha sat in the center of a wooden bench while Rossin paced around the cell* ~Avoiding stepping over her 3 cell mates - his left arm wrapped around him providing a supporting anchor for his right, which he used to scratch his chin and hold his head~
+*Martha sat in the center of a wooden bench while Rossin paced around the cell* ~Avoiding stepping over her 3 cell mates~
+*He was scratching his chin*
 'R::He literally has no link, not just hooks - as if he is a robot' *One of the cellmates leaned back - stretched their foot out* *Rossin pass through it, unnoticed*